JumboVote

 I’ve heard a lot about the vote-by-mail conversation recently and don’t know what to make of it.
 Should vote by mail be expanded?

 There are many misconceptions and lots of misinformation about vote-by-mail, including that your vote won’t get counted, ballots get delivered incorrectly, and that it increases voter fraud.
-However, voting by mail is a completely valid form of voting.
-Especially now, when there’s a public health concern that prevents people from physically gathering together, vote-by-mail should be offered as an option with accessible information.
+However, voting by mail is a completely valid form of voting and should be offered as an option with accessible information.

 How can I request an absentee ballot?